yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

 In this case, follow the below steps to enable tracing.

-1. Make sure that the project and application are created in the SnappyFlow Server.
-[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create the project and application in SnappyFlow.
+1. Make sure that the project and the application are created in the SnappyFlow Server.
+[Click here](https://stage-docs.snappyflow.io/docs/RUM/agent_installation/others#create-a-project-in-snappyflow-portal) to know how to create a project and an application in SnappyFlow.

 2. Export `SF_PROJECT_NAME`, `SF_APP_NAME`, `SF_PROFILE_KEY` as the environment variables.
    ```